Project

 Actions #8

-Updated by Bernhard Berger about 3 years ago
+Updated by Bernhard Berger over 3 years ago

 This hardcoded limit is very annoying and makes it impossible to generate URLs for more than 25 pages in my news archive module..